JakubOnderka/ip_network/README.md

 ip_network = "0.3"
 ```

-this to your crate root (necessary just when your project is Rust 2015 edition):
+this to your crate root (not necessary when your project is Rust 2018 edition):

 ```rust
 extern crate ip_network;